-Spray tans are all the rage in Arizona, so it’s no wonder I’ve narrowed down all the best spray tan tips to have a flawless tan year round.
-I’ve already done posts on Air Brush Legs: For evening out skin tone and St. Tropez Bronzing Mousse: For a deeper tan over night.
-Both products are great options for the do it yourself bronzing routine.
+Spray tan is the way to go in Arizona, where it’s Summer all year.
+Between spray tan sessions, I like products like Air Brush Legs (which is like makeup for your legs) and St. Tropez Bronzing Mousse for when I need a tan, but I can’t get an appointment.
+Both products are great options for a nice DIY self tan.
 Though the easiest option for me to have someone else apply my tan.
-Having another person in charge of the application process eliminates the risk of streaking the product and missing spots in the hard to reach places like the middle of my back.
+Having another person in charge of the application process eliminates the risk of streaking and missing the hard to reach places like the middle of my back.

 The Bronze Bar in Scottsdale has seventeen colors from which to choose for the perfect customized tan.
 It only takes a few minutes and I get loads of compliments the next day.

-I first tried air brush tanning years ago when I lived in St. Louis and I payed upwards of $50 for each session, so I only did it for weddings and other important events.
+I got first spray tan years ago when I lived in St. Louis and I payed upwards of $50 for each session, so I only did it for weddings and other important events.
 The bronze bar is significantly more affordable, with tans as low as $20, and they have more color options.

 - For best results, exfoliate your skin and shave before your appointment using non oil-based products (avoid Dove soap, oil and salt scrub, shea butter shave cream, etc).
 I usually exfoliate in the shower and go in without any lotion on my skin.
 Lotion creates a barrier and results in uneven application of product.

 - Consider doing this treatment last on your checklist if you’re doing a variety of treatments within a few days.
 Imagine having your eyebrows waxed after a tan; the wax will remove the tan.
 Likewise the hair dye remover used around your hairline could affect your tan, the foot scrub for a pedicure could remove the tan.
 It’s better to do all of your beauty prep treatments prior to your tan.